 Married life is a tangled, beautiful mess of a man and a woman journeying together toward heaven.

-As we grow in our life together, I find myself looking more at the example of my parents and even more at the rich traditions of my passionately-Catholic, Mexican culture.
+Growing older, I find myself looking more at the example of my parents and even more at the rich traditions of my passionately-Catholic, Mexican culture.

 Over the past year, my vocation has gained some new clarity.
-Two elements in the Holy Mass for our wedding ceremony, the Nuptial Blessing and the Blessing of the Lasso, express deeply symbolic Truths that I am only now beginning to truly appreciate.
+Two elements in the Holy Mass wedding ceremony, the Nuptial Blessing and the Blessing of the Lasso, express deeply symbolic Truths that I am only now beginning to truly appreciate.

 2 Elements from the Nuptial Mass for Reflection